katiestar99/ansible/docs/docsite/rst/dev_guide/testing_sanity.rst

 .. contents:: Topics

 Sanity tests are made up of scripts and tools used to perform static code analysis.
-The primary purpose of these tests is to enforce Ansible coding standards and requirements.
+The primary purpose of these tests is to enforce Assible coding standards and requirements.

-Tests are run with ``ansible-test sanity``.
+Tests are run with ``assible-test sanity``.
 All available tests are run unless the ``--test`` option is used.